piandpower/NaivePhysics/README.md

 * Location where the data will be stored (**data_path**)
 * Interval of time between each screen capture (**screenCaptureInterval**)
 * Length of an scene for each different block (**sceneTime**)
+* Number of elements in the tuple for each block (**tupleSize**), which can be useful when you want to generate multiple scenarios with the same parameters.
 * Enable/disable recording of data (**save**)
 * Amount of iterations for each block (**blocks**)